 The dogs, however, more than made up for his terrible attitude.

 Blackberry Farm has a very special breeding program.
 They breed the somewhat rare Lagotto Romagnolo truffle hunting dogs.

-These dogs are considered to be the original water dog, and are one of the foundation breeds to many of today’s hunting dogs.
+These dogs are considered to be the original water dog and are one of the foundation breeds for many of today’s hunting dogs.
 Lagotto Romagnolo are known to be intelligent, affectionate, hypoallergenic companions.

-There’s a special area of the farm dedicated to Lagotto Romagnolos dogs, an Italian breed that is specially bred and trained to hunt truffles.
+There’s a special area of the farm dedicated to Lagotto Romagnolos dogs, an Italian breed that are specially bred and trained to hunt truffles.

 In February, the farm hosts Il Radundo, a special weekend of training, mock truffle hunting demonstrations and a special dinner showcasing truffles.

-The dogs are quite expensive, however their actual price never entered into conversation because when I spoke with one of the puppy caretakers she told me that the current waiting list to secure a dog was about three years long.
+The dogs are quite expensive, however, their actual price never entered into a conversation because when I spoke with one of the puppy caretakers she told me that the current waiting list to secure a dog was about three years long.

 Puppy adoption from Blackberry, like everything else, is high touch, and your dog can be delivered to your door trained and ready to go.